jakeee51/gomaps/README.md

 <h2><b>Quickstart:</b></h2>

-To start, import the functions from the `gmapi` package.
+To start, import the functions from the `gomaps` package.
 ```python
 from gomaps import maps_search